-Name: Emily.
-Age: 22.
-I am a: Tennessee native.
+Emily.
+23. Tennessee native.
 Catholic.
 Writer.
 Fangirl.
 Bookworm.
 Hufflepuff.
+Aquarius.
 INFP.
 Fiction addict.
-Elephant enthusiast.
 Body positive.
 Music fiend.
 A work in progress.
 I like things to be all whimsical and shit.
-I make no excuses for my insanity.
-For a more detailed explanation of the mess that is this blog, see Who Am I?
+I want to bake a cake full of rainbows and smiles and everyone could eat and be happy.

 My Vampire Diaries blog:

 friend who lives hundreds of miles away: i made food

 stop hating on girls who wanna kiss people in museums or aquariums or art galleries stop hating on girls who want things that might be cliche stop hating on girls who want boys to treat them like they’re magic i will protect all girls with my life and just because they care about things that you don’t doesn’t give you the right to belittle them ok i will fight u